• Sourcing Administration Module

 Scales

-Scales are used to add specific evaluation scales for your community to choose from when creating a bid request (e.g. 1-3, 0-10, 1-100).
-This is then used by the evaluators to give a score to responses.
+Scales are used to add specific evaluation scales for your community to choose when creating a bid request (e.g. 1-3, 0-10, 1-100).
+The desired evaluation scale allocated to the bid upon creation, will be used by the evaluators when scoring supplier responses.

 Removed Supplier Reasons

-This page is used to define and manage reason codes that are used when a supplier is rejected during the bid request process.
-These values are used to populate the reason code picklist.
+Supplier Reasons are used when a supplier is rejected during the bid request process.
+These values are used to assign a reason picklist.

 Security Profile